Network interface

 Memory Optimized

-The maximum number of network interfaces for each size in the memory-optimized instance family is as follows:
+For the memory-optimized instance family, the maximum number of network interfaces by size is as follows:

 ---|---|---|